alexfernandez/alexfernandez.github.io/2016/event-attendance.md

 ### Proposals Revisited

 Now let us review the proposals from CLSxMadrid with this new mindset.
-Imagine that to increase your sales, you decide to charge €1 to everyone that uses your shopping cart, and then give it back to those that actually buy anything.
+Imagine that to increase sales at an online store, you decide to charge €1 to everyone that uses your virtual shopping cart, and then give it back **only to those that actually buy anything**.
 Do you think it would be successful?

-That is the kind of strategy that a stuffy department-store manager might come up with, but to anyone with half a clue looks really poorly thought.
+That is the kind of strategy that not even a stuffy department-store manager at a physical store would find acceptable: imagine what it would to sales if the token €1 deposit for a real shopping cart was only returned to people that buy something?
+To anyone with half a clue it looks really poorly thought.
-Prevent people from using the shopping cart, which doesn't cost you anything?
+Prevent people from using a virtual shopping cart, which doesn't cost you anything?

-You _really_ do not want to do anything that decreases the broad ends of the funnel.
+You _really_ do not want to do anything that decreases the broad opening of the funnel.
 In our case, it is not a good idea to limit the number of people that sign up, and you have better think twice before _reducing the community_ by expelling inconstant members!
 Instead, you want to study why your conversion rate is so low.